skatkov/rdoc-markdown/README.md

     $ gem install rdoc-markdown

 ## Usage
-RDoc will auto-detect rdoc-markdown plugin.
+RDoc will auto-detect rdoc-markdown plugin if it was installed.
 You just need to instruct RDoc to produce markdown output instead of standard HTML through `format` parameter.

 Run following command in directory with ruby source code: